Ruban2205/Drum-Kit-Javascript_website/README.md

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in the web browser.
 3. Press the keys on your keyboard corresponding to the drum pads to play the drums.
+4. Alternatively, you can click on the drum pads using your mouse to play the drums.

 ## Contribution